 3 | TRANSCEIVER VALIDATION

-“Transceiver validation is a quick test of the transceiver components in your south-side router, your radio unit, your baseband unit.
+“Transceiver validation is a quick test of the transceiver components in your cell-site router, your radio unit, or your baseband unit.
 It takes less than a minute, and it’s a sanity check really – the same as with the dirty fibre connectors – to make sure your transceivers won’t fail when the network goes live.
 And most of the time with transceivers, which aren’t actually manufactured by the network equipment vendors, the failures happen in pre-deployment.
 If your transceiver is good, the chance that it breaks is slim – within 10 years of its deployment, anyway.
 Most of the issues with transceivers are out-of-the-box.
 So if you put the radio in, and the transceiver is no good, you’re best to know right away.
 That’s the hygiene factor.”

 4 | RADIO DISCOVERY